 The email content is the primary factor that decides whether your email will land in the recipient’s inbox or SPAM.
-To build the best practice, follow all the points mentioned below to create good content for excellent email deliverability.
+Follow all the best practices mentioned below to create good content for excellent email deliverability.

 i.
 Subject Line

 The subject line is the first thing the recipient sees when they receive the email.
 69% of recipients report email as spam based on the subject line.
 SPAM filters also do the same thing.
-If the subject line contains spammy keywords or anything that is not relevant to the recipient, then it is more pronto hit the SPAM box either by the SPAM filter or by the recipient.
+If the subject line contains spammy keywords or anything that is not relevant to the recipient, then it is more prone to get filtered into the SPAM folder either through algorithmic filters or by the recipient.
 Ultimately this is going to affect your email deliverability.

 ii.
 Spam Triggering Words

 It’s crucial to restrict spammy words in both the subject line as well as the email body.
-Various Email Service Providers include a new spammy keyword in their algorithms to filter your emails.
+Various Email Service Providers keep updating this list of spammy keywords in their algorithms to filter your emails.
 Even a single spammy keyword might affect your email deliverability to a high extreme.

 iii.
 Text to HTML ratio

-The visual content produces the best conversion, but you can’t do that at the stack of email deliverability.
-An email with too much HTML content looks spammy and but at the same time, readers don’t prefer plain text emails.
+The visual content produces the best conversion, but it is likely to hurt your email deliverability.
+An email with too much HTML content looks spammy but at the same time, readers don’t prefer plain text emails.
 So to have the most suitable balance of both, the best practice is to maintain 60:40 Text to HTML ratio.

-Another reason is adding tracking links in your email.
+Other additional links include email tracking links.
 The tracking link is usually blacklisted by various ESPs, which has a direct impact on your email deliverability rate.

-Personalized emails tend to have a 29% more open rate than standard emails.
-That’s obvious; everyone loves to be addressed personally.
-Other than that, personalization increases email open rate, which eventually improves your email deliverability and your conversions.
+Personalized emails tend to have 29% higher open rates than others.
+That’s obvious; since everyone loves to be addressed personally.
+Furthermore, increased email open rates eventually improve your email deliverability and your conversions.

 Using an email automation tool like SalesHandy helps the sender to add personalized merge tags.
 This improves your email deliverability and brings your email goals much closer.